PerfectGym/ClientPortal.Embed/README.md

 [Changelog](CHANGELOG.md)

-## Embeding tips
+## Embedding tips

-Embeded Client Portal has transparent background, basic brandings looks best on grey/blurred image background.
+Embedded Client Portal has transparent background, basic branding looks best on grey/blurred image background.
-To maintain best responsivenes it is recommended to set your Embeded Client Portal width to full page width.
+To maintain best responsiveness it is recommended to set your Embedded Client Portal width to full page width.

-## The simplest way of embeding Client Portal on your site
+## The simplest way of embedding Client Portal on your site

 We recommend including ClientPortal.Embed and iframe-resizer using [jsDelivr](https://www.jsdelivr.com) CDN.